xebialabs-community/xld-export-policy-plugin/README.md

 # Overview #

 The XLD export policy plugin is a XL Deploy plugin that adds capability for exporting archived tasks on a policy basis into a `CSV` file.
+Both Deployment tasks and Control can be exported.

 # Requirements #